Short on time and can’t read it all now?

 And most of the team didn’t have computer skills to make the cut.

-No matter your experience in the industry – entry level or 20+ years, Illustrator is mandatory.
+No matter your experience in the industry – entry level or 20+ years, Adobe Illustrator for fashion design is mandatory.
 And you’ll be tested.

 Feeling panicked?
 Don’t.

-We’ll walk through your options to learn Illustrator together.
+We’ll walk through your options to learn Adobe Illustrator for fashion design together.
 And I’ll show you the quickest and easiest way to success.

 You can choose your own path to proficiency.
 But some are more treacherous than others.
 (Hint: online courses are the best.)